WgShaoLab/DIA-Aspire/README.md

    - **Note**: For sample allele-specific library generation, the DIA data is firstly converted to pseudo-DDA by [DIA-Umpire](https://github.com/cctsou/DIA-Umpire).
 Then the pseudo-DDA and expirimentally acquired DDA (if available) are combined to establish sample library by database search using [SysteMHC-pipeline](https://github.com/WShaoLab/SysteMHC-pipeline) or [FragPipe](https://fragpipe.nesvilab.org/).
 If FragPipe is used, [NetMHCpan](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1/) (for **HLA-I**) or [NetMHCIIpan](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.3/) (for **HLA-II**) are needed to be used to predict binding affinity.
 Next, the sample library is filtered by predicted binders to generate sample allele-specific library.
 2. **Fragment ion selection**: Among the fragment ions in the integrated library, ions **other than** the five ion types (b-type ions (**b**), y-type ions (**y**), a-type ions (**a**), neutral loss ions (**n**), and internal ions (**m**)) are first removed to obtain a intermediate library, which an intensity-based filtering strategy is implemented on, obtaining top **12** abundant ions for each precursor to result in an optimized spectral library.
 3. **Identification and quantifiaction**: [DIA-NN](https://github.com/vdemichev/DiaNN) is used to analyze the DIA immunopeptidomics data based on the optimized spectral library.
+4. **Rescore**: Deep learning-based rescore is performed on the main out of DIANN.

 # Installation
 1. Install [DIA-NN](https://github.com/vdemichev/DiaNN). (currently, we used DIA-NN 2.0, but any version is supported).